edoardoColi/5G_Sandbox/README.md

 $ cd ~/comnetsemu/
 $ sudo make test && sudo make test-examples
 ```
+We are taking all the installing information from official [website](https://git.comnets.net/public-repo/comnetsemu), if needed there is also a dumped comnetsemu public-repo webpage in [this pdf](https://github.com/edoardoColi/5G_Sandbox/blob/edoardoColi/docs/Dump_public-repo_comnetsemu.pdf).
 **Warning**: Main developers of ComNetsEmu does not use Windows
 and does not have a Windows machine to test on.
 If you are using Windows, they recommend using [MobaXterm](https://mobaxterm.mobatek.net/)